-- Group A Low runoff potential-high infiltration rate - Group B Moderate infiltration rate - Group C Slow infiltration rate - Group D High runoff potential-very slow infiltration rate conditions.
+- Group A Low runoff potential-high infiltration rate - Group B Moderate infiltration rate - Group C Slow infiltration rate - Group D High runoff potential-very slow infiltration rate

+Soils may also be classified as types A/D, B/D, and C/D, with the first letter describing the soil infiltration rate in drained conditions and the "D" identifying very low infiltration rates under saturated, or undrained, conditions.
 Combined with land use, the hydrologic soil grouping symbols (A-D) may be used to estimate the amount of runoff that will occur over a given area for a particular rainfall amount.
-The most current soils data for the NMCWD watershed are based on the Soil Survey Geographic dataset (SSURGO) from the NRCS and are presented in Figure 2-11.
+The most current soils data for the NMCWD watershed are based on the Soil Survey Geographic dataset (SSURGO) from the NRCS and are presented on Figure 2-11.